yunik1004/Nene_quest/README.md

 ```
 ${VCPKG_ROOT} is the path where the Vcpkg is installed.

-For Windows 10,
+If you want to open cmake project using visual studio,
-Open 'CMakeSettings.json' and modify the path of cmakeCommandArgs-DCMAKE_TOOLCHAIN_FILE into ${VCPKG_ROOT}/scripts/buildsystems/vcpkg.cmake
+open 'CMakeSettings.json' and modify the path of cmakeCommandArgs-DCMAKE_TOOLCHAIN_FILE into ${VCPKG_ROOT}/scripts/buildsystems/vcpkg.cmake